theseangoodwin/ros/_posts/2020-07-28-76-a-reflection-on-death-poison-i-was-born-with-m308.md

 ---
 layout: post
 title: '"76.
-A Reflection on Death:  Poison I Was Born With " (M308)'
+A Reflection on Death:  Poison I Was Born With " (M. 308)'
 location: Montpellier, France
 date: 2020-07-28T15:31:40.676Z
 ---